Dario-Zela/pygbm/source/usage.rst

 Run a simulation in the CLI
 ----------------

-To create a simulation in the CLI, the following syntax can be used:
+To create a simulation in the CLI, the following methods are used:

+.. automodule:: company.cli
+    :members:
+    :undoc-members:

+In the console this can be used via:

 .. code-block:: console